 The two network approaches essentially complement each other.
 On one hand, thinking in an abstract fashion allows one to transfer mathematical formalism readily between disciplines.
-This can be beneficial for the biological sciences, in that it allows the application of formalism developed elsewhere to find fruitful application in biology.
+This can be beneficial for the biological sciences as it allows the application of formalism developed elsewhere to find fruitful application in biology.
 On the other hand, thinking mechanistically focuses more on the conceptual resemblances between networks.
 Comparison of appropriately matched networks may provide additional intuition into the interactions between molecular components of cells by examining analogous interactions in complex systems for which we have more day-to-day experience.

 Abstract approach: comparison leverages mathematical formalism

-Let us first focus on abstract association approach to biological networks, whose power lies in the simplicity of its formalism.
-A key comparison point between various complex systems focuses on topology.
-The earliest and probably most important observation is that many networks organize themselves into scale-free architectures in which a majority of the nodes contain very few connections while a few (also called hubs) are highly connected (see Box) (Barabasi and Albert, 1999).
-A surprisingly variety of networks exhibit scale-free architecture; for example the Internet, air transport routes, and many social networks (Barabasi, 2003).
+Let us first focus on the abstract association approach to biological networks, whose power lies in the simplicity of its formalism.
+A key point of comparison between various complex systems focuses on topology.
+The earliest and probably most important observation is that many networks organize themselves into scale-free architectures in which the majority of the nodes contain very few connections, while a few (also called “hubs”) are highly connected (see Box) (Barabasi and Albert, 1999).
+A surprisingly variety of networks exhibit scale-free architecture; for example, the Internet, air transport routes, and many social networks (Barabasi, 2003).

-Another important notion is that of a small-world network, in which any two nodes are on average separated by only a few steps (see Box).
+Another important notion is that of a small-world network, in which any two nodes are, on average, separated by only a few steps (see Box).
 Scale-free networks are also small-world networks because hubs ensure that the distance between any two nodes is small (Amaral et al., 2000; Watts and Strogatz, 1998).
-For example, the presence of hubs in the airport network are designed to make it possible to travel between any two cities in the world within a short interval of time.
-However, not every small-world network is scale-free.
-An example of this is the mammalian brain, specifically the cerebral cortex.
-The cortical neuronal network is subdivided into more than 100 distinct, highly modular, areas (Essen et al., 2012) that are dominated by connections internal to each area, with only ~20% of all connections being between neurons in different areas (Markov et al., 2013).
-Each area is considered to have a primary feature, for example in processing sensory or cognitive signals.
+For example, the presence of hubs in the airport network is designed to make it possible to travel between any two cities in the world within a short interval of time.
+However, not every small-world network is scale-free, an example of which is the mammalian brain—and more specifically, the cerebral cortex.
+The cortical neuronal network is subdivided into more than 100 distinct, highly modular areas (Essen et al., 2012) that are dominated by connections internal to each area, with only ~20% of all connections being between neurons in different areas (Markov et al., 2013).
+Each area is considered to have a primary feature, for example, in processing sensory or cognitive signals.
 The cortical architecture has a high degree of clustering and a small average path length yet exhibits an exponential degree distribution (Modha and Singh, 2010).

-The behavior of scale-free networks is dominated by a relatively small number of hubs and this ensures that such networks are resistant to random, accidental failures but are vulnerable to coordinated attacks against the hubs (Albert et al., 2000).
+The behavior of scale-free networks is dominated by a relatively small number of hubs.
+While this ensures that such networks are resistant to random, accidental failures, they are still vulnerable to coordinated attacks against the hubs (Albert et al., 2000).
 One can see analogous examples of this robustness in many contexts: just as the Internet functions without any major disruptions even though hundreds of routers malfunction at any given moment, individuals belonging to the same species in general can tolerate considerable numbers of random mutations.
 However, a cell is not likely to survive if a hub protein is knocked out.
-For example, highly connected proteins in the yeast protein-protein interaction network are three times more likely to be essential than proteins with only a small number of links (Jeong et al., 2001).
+For example, highly connected proteins in the yeast protein–protein interaction network are three times more likely to be essential than proteins with only a small number of links (Jeong et al., 2001).